 This handbook is still under construction.
-If you have questions about something you see in here, please post on the Forums or visit us on our IRC channel.
+If you have questions about something you see in here, please post on the forums or visit us on our Discord server.

 What is Tamriel Rebuilt and what does it seek to do?